 - Maximum fine is $20,000

 The prosecutor in a theft case must prove that you did not accidentally take the merchandise or other property.
-Establishing criminal intent and obtaining evidence that you stole property can be a difficult task for prosecutors.
+Establishing criminal intent and obtaining evidence that you stole property can be a difficult task for prosecutors, especially when your defense is putting up a good fight.

-Additionally, witness accounts of the alleged crime are often times unreliable and this can work in your favor.
-An experienced theft attorney can raise arguments that weaken the case against you.Proven Track Record
+Additionally, witness accounts of any alleged crime are often unreliable, and this fact can work in your favor.
+As experienced theft attorneys, we can raise a wide range of arguments to weaken the case against you.Free Consultation & Representation

-Cristine Beckwith is an experienced theft lawyer in Tacoma, WA.
-Her experience and ability to find evidentiary issues can often times result in case dismissals or significantly reduced charges.
-The majority of her cases result in favorable negotiations, avoiding the risk and time of trial.
+Our experience and ability to uncover evidentiary issues can often result in case dismissals or significantly reduced consequences.
+The great majority of our theft cases result in favorable negotiations, avoiding the risk and time of trial.

-If necessary, she will fight your case at trial, where she has an exceptional record.
-Cristine has a proven track record in the courtrooms of Pierce County and King County, including the cities of Tacoma, Seattle, Puyallup, Federal Way, and Lakewood, WA.
+If necessary, we will fight your case at trial, where we have an exceptional record.
+Beckwith Law has a proven track record in courts that include Tacoma, Seattle, Bellevue, Olympia, Everett, Kent, and Puyallup.